 I founded Mr & Mrs Smith with my husband, then boyfriend.
 We were dating and trying to find great weekends away from London.
-We were looking for small boutique owner-run hotels, and we were just constantly frustrated by what was out there.
+We were looking for small boutique owner-run hotels, and we we're just constantly frustrated by what was out there.

-The guidebooks that we were using at the time just used to send us to these awful chintzy places where the corridors smelled of the kitchen and the bedrooms had scratchy sheets.
+The guidebooks that we were using at the time just used to send us to these awful chintzy places where the corridors smell of the kitchen and the bedrooms had scratchy sheets, Corby trouser presses and hairdryers stuck to the walls.

-It was the era of IKEA.
-So we were chucking out the chintz and modernizing at home, and yet the hotels just hadn't kept up.
+It was the era of IKEA, Conrad, Heal's.
+So we were chucking out the chintz and modernising at home, and yet the hotels just hadn't kept up.
 But there were some hotels out there that were doing the right thing, and we set out to find them and print our own guidebook.